Crop Insurance

 Updated

 Whether you own a farm already or are just looking into buying or investing in one, it's crucial to know the kind of protection you need.
 Crops need coverage against numerous threats, from human hazards to storms.
-Fortunately crop insurance exists to provide your crops with much-needed protection against these perils and more.
+Fortunately, crop insurance provides your crops with much-needed protection against these perils and more.

 Even better, an independent insurance agent can help you find the right kind of crop insurance for your unique farm.
 They’ll be able to get you equipped with all the coverage you need to guard against risks that apply to your specific property.
 But before we jump too far ahead, here’s a closer look at this important coverage.